discordjs/discord.js/docs/docs_embed.rst

 .. code-block:: js

 	{
-		url, // the URL of the image
+		url, // the URL of the video
-		type : "image",
+		type : "video",
-		title, // title of the embed/image
+		title, // title of the embed/video
 		thumbnail : {
 			width, // the width of the thumbnail in pixels height, // the height of the thumbnail in pixels